gnotaras/wordpress-add-meta-tags/readme.txt

 - Add the `NOODP,NOYDIR` option to the robots meta tag.
 - Add the `NOINDEX,FOLLOW` options to the robots meta tag on category, tag, author or time based archives and search results.

+**Metadata Review Mode**

+When enabled, WordPress users with administrator privileges see a box that contains the full metadata (exactly as it is added in the HTML head) above the content for easier examination.

 **Languages**

 Add-Meta-Tags is available in the following languages: